2013 TOYOTA COROLLA REVIEW

-But don’t be distracted by the sharp, edgy exterior styling.
-Under the skin, the new Corolla is more about steady evolution than boundary-pushing innovation.
+Its edgy exterior styling commands attention - it looks sharp in the metal - but, under the skin, the new Corolla is more about steady evolution than boundary-pushing innovation.

-Don't go looking for breakthrough technologies, the replacement of the old car’s antiquated four-speed automatic with a constantly-variable transmission (CVT) is the most apparent of the engineering uogrades.
+And don't go looking for breakthrough technologies, a constantly-variable transmission (CVT) is the most apparent of the engineering uogrades.

 But it’s more generously equipped than before, and the price has fallen: the entry-level Corolla Ascent now sneaks in under the $20,000 barrier.

 The new model will do well; it is what it needed to be - an improved, better, classier Corolla.